Provisional Flag of the Meritocratic Republic of Canada

 Article 5: Protection of Children and the Integrity of Biological Sex

-1. The sexualization, indoctrination, recruitment, or irreversible medical or surgical intervention in the sexual development of minors under eighteen years old is prohibited in all circumstances.
-Any person who promotes, facilitates, or conceals such acts shall be imprisoned for a mandatory minimum of ten years.
+1. The sexualization, indoctrination, recruitment, or irreversible medical or surgical intervention in the sexual development of minors under eighteen years old, any act of child trafficking, any act of child sexual abuse (including the production, distribution, possession, or deliberate exposure of a minor to child sexual abuse material or any graphic sexual material), and any facilitation, organisation, or concealment of such acts, is prohibited in all circumstances.
+Any person who commits, promotes, facilitates, organises, possesses, or conceals such acts shall be punished by death by firing squad, to be carried out within seven days of final lawful determination under Article 15.

 a) No person born male may ever, under any circumstances or claimed identity, enter or participate in female-only spaces, services, or competitions.
-Violation is a felony punishable by a mandatory minimum of seven years’ imprisonment.
+Violation is a misdemeanor punishable by fine, retraining order, and imprisonment for repeated violations.

 b) No person born female may ever, under any circumstances or claimed identity, enter or participate in male-only spaces, services, or competitions except when expressly authorised by the facility owner or operator for legitimate non-sexual operational reasons, or when accompanying or supervising her own minor child under the age of twelve in a family or supervised changing area.
-Violation of this subsection outside the permitted exceptions is a felony punishable by imprisonment for not less than two years.
+Violation of this subsection outside the permitted exceptions is a misdemeanor punishable by fine, retraining order, and imprisonment for repeated violations.

 c) Nothing in this section prohibits the creation or maintenance of additional non-segregated, family, or universal changing facilities provided that the single-sex facilities remain available and clearly designated.

-7. The genetic modification or engineering of human embryos, fetuses, children, or adults is permanently and completely prohibited under all circumstances.
+9. The genetic modification or engineering of human embryos, fetuses, children, or adults is permanently and completely prohibited under all circumstances.
 Any attempt, whether for so-called medical, cosmetic, or enhancement purposes, shall be punished as a crime against humanity.
-The genetic heritage and natural variation of the Canadian people shall remain subject solely to the providence of Nature and her eternal laws.
+The genetic heritage and natural variation of the Canadian people shall remain subject solely to the providence of Nature.

 a) The creation of artificial zygotes, embryos, or fetuses by any technical means (including but not limited to in-vitro fertilisation using artificially created gametes, somatic-cell nuclear transfer, or synthetic genomes) is permanently prohibited.